sonaliRatnesh/DrumStick/README.md

 # DrumsSticks

-Simple javascript project that makes the sound as DrumKit.
+Simple javascript project which demonstrate as DrumKit.